Real Plastic Surgeons® in San Diego and Your Safety

 There are no regulations that prevent doctors who are not plastic surgeons from taking a course lasting a few days or even a few hours and then advertising themselves as “cosmetic surgeons.”
 We have found websites of non-plastic surgeons using the word “plastic” in a way that would lead you to believe that they are plastic surgeons.
 Don’t be fooled!
 We recommend you go to the source—ABMS—to find out which of the 24 recognized specialty boards has certified the doctor.

-Another strong indicator to a surgeon’s qualifications is membership in a recognized professional society.
+Another strong indicator of a surgeon’s qualifications is membership in a recognized professional society.
 Check if your surgeon is a member of one or both of these societies: American Society of Plastic Surgeons (ASPS) or The American Society of Aesthetic Plastic Surgery (ASAPS).

 - ASPS: The American Society of Plastic Surgery only accepts doctors who are certified by the American Board of Plastic Surgery (ABPS).
 ASPS represents the full scope of plastic surgery (reconstructive and aesthetic).
 On-going continuing medical education by the physician is a requirement of membership.